 If you find a book in the catalog that is housed in another library, you can order it by clicking the button labeled Request Item in the book’s catalog entry.
 This will take you to a form; please fill it out using your NWOSU email address.

-If you are a distance learner or are on a satellite campus, please specify where the item should be sent.
-Feel free to contact the library staff for assistance.
+If you are a distance learner or are on a satellite campus, please specify where we should send the item.
+Contact the library staff if you need assistance.

 In a Database